lesterzeng/Gismle/README.md

 # Project-3---Gina-Ismail-Lester :desktop_computer:

-## GiSMLE Tasks Management tool :books:
+## GISMLE Tasks Management tool :books:

 is the flexible work management tool where teams can ideate plans :memo:
 :pencil:, collaborate on projects :file_folder:, organize workflows :chart_with_downwards_trend:, and track progress :round_pushpin:in a